-“When I’m considering a farm, that farm has to be in a good hunting area.
-That’s a gimme and goes without saying,” said Perez.
-“But that farm does not have to be a great hunting farm.
+Any time I’m considering a farm, it has to be in a good hunting area.
+That’s a gimme and goes without saying.
+But, that said, the farm does not necssarily have to already be a great hunting farm.
 If it’s in a good area and is a marginal farm, I can make it a great farm.
-I know how to do that through food and improving the habitat.”
+I know how to do that through food and improving the habitat.

 Once you find the region you’re after, you need to zero in on the neighborhood.
 This is key.
 Look for big blocks of land surrounding the property where people are working together on QDM.
 Deer travel, and even if you have the best food plots and bedding areas on your property, you are going to struggle if your neighbors don’t understand the importance of a balanced buck age structure.
 Tap into a network of quality deer managers, though and you will reap the benefits of a QDM co-op.